coveo/source.coveo.com/_posts/2016-12-07-applying-site-search-best-practices-using-sitecore.md

 ### 3. Keep it simple

 This is one that is often forgotten.
 Having a collapsable/expandable search box looks great, but make sure users can find it!
-Rule of thumb, if a user starts typing without selecting anything on the page, the search box should be the one with the focus.
-If the search box is collapsed, then expend it on any keystrokes.

 #### Label it